-- Review the section "Using " on page 21 to verify required installation steps. - Refer to the Teledyne DALSA Network Imaging manual to review networking details. - The Linea GigE camera cannot acquire a DHCP. - In multiple NIC systems where the NIC for the Linea GigE is using LLA mode, ensure that no other NIC is in or switches to LLA mode.
-It is preferable that the Teledyne DALSA DHCP server is enabled on the NIC used with the camera instead of using LLA mode, which prevents errors associated with multiple NIC ports.
+- Review the section Using Linea GigE with the Sapera API to verify required installation steps. - Refer to the Teledyne DALSA Network Imaging manual to review networking details. - The Linea GigE camera cannot acquire a DHCP.

-• Verify that your NIC is running the latest driver available from the manufacturer.
+- In multiple NIC systems where the NIC for the Linea GigE is using LLA mode, ensure that no other NIC is in or switches to LLA mode.
+It is preferable that the Teledyne DALSA DHCP server is enabled on the NIC used with the camera instead of using LLA mode, which prevents errors associated with multiple NIC ports. - Verify that your NIC is running the latest driver available from the manufacturer.